South West Football League

 The South West Football League is an Australian rules football league based in the south-west of Western Australia.
-The league is affiliated to the West Australian Country Football League.
+The league is affiliated to Country Football WA, formerly known as the West Australian Country Football League.

 History

 The idea of creating a larger league was discussed early in 1951.
 The idea that three clubs from the Collie Football Association and the three clubs from the Bunbury Football association would invigorate public interest in the South West region on the state.
 Talks continued into 1952 and it was finally agreed to trial a competition with all the two associations clubs for a two-year period.
 The associations administrations would remain separate.
 Sensing opportunity, Donnybrook left their local competition to become the seventh club.

 In 1953 the Bunbury-Collie League was founded with seven teams.
 South Bunbury, Bunbury Railways, Bunbury Pastimes, Mines Rovers, Collie Railways, Centrals and Donnybrook.
 The public response was evident, interest was up, attendances to games were up and the general standard of play improved greatly.

 The trial was deemed so successful that it kicked off a series of consolidations of smaller leagues within the state of Western Australia.